skynettoday/skynet-today/content/news/_posts/2018-04-23-alexa-laughter.md

 ## Our Perspective

-Speech Recognition Technology (SRT) are predicted to cover 50% of voice searches by 2020 ([general timeline](https://medium.com/swlh/the-past-present-and-future-of-speech-recognition-technology-cf13c179aaf)).
-However, there are a number of tasks past recognition itself that present significant challenges, including [extended conversations](https://www.technologyreview.com/s/608571/alexa-understand-me/) and multilingual speech recognition, with [state-of-the-art systems](http://ieeexplore.ieee.org/iel7/4200690/5418892/06935076.pdf) achieving a respectable but imperfect ~80% .
+Speech Recognition Technology (SRT) is predicted to cover 50% of voice searches by 2020 ([general timeline](https://medium.com/swlh/the-past-present-and-future-of-speech-recognition-technology-cf13c179aaf)).
+However, there are a number of tasks beyond recognition itself that present significant challenges, including [extended conversations](https://www.technologyreview.com/s/608571/alexa-understand-me/) and multilingual speech recognition, with [state-of-the-art systems](http://ieeexplore.ieee.org/iel7/4200690/5418892/06935076.pdf) achieving a respectable but imperfect ~80% .

 In the case of Alexa, SRT these days is very advanced, [but not perfect](https://mashable.com/2018/03/07/why-amazon-alexa-laughing/):